AHN2001hanyang/TreasurePOS/README.md

 .tail-blank { height: 2cm; }
 ```

+**Path safety:** For images, only controlled relative paths like `images/name.jpg` are recognized and served by `/static/images/<file>`.
+Absolute paths, parent traversal, or drive letters are rejected by the backend for safety.

-If you see stacked lines above totals, ensure you don’t mix multiple `<hr>` and table borders in the same spot.
-Keep one separator (`<hr>`) and borders on table rows—avoid both on the same boundary.
+**Duplicate lines near totals?** Ensure you don’t stack an `<hr>` directly adjacent to table borders in the same place—keep one separator and avoid double borders.

 ---